Mount Holly, South Carolina

 Mount Holly is an unincorporated community in Berkeley County, South Carolina, just north of Goose Creek, South Carolina.

 History

 A post office called Mount Holly was established in 1853, and remained in operation until it was discontinued in 1990.
 Mount Holly was originally the name of a nearby plantation.

 The historic Medway Plantation (c.
-1694) is located within the village and possibly the oldest house in South Carolina.
+1694) is located within the village and is possibly the oldest house in South Carolina.
 In the 19th century, the Mount Holly Mining and Manufacturing Company was active in the village.